Company Formation in Saudi Arabia 2026: Guide for Foreign Investors

 TIP: Services, industrial, and agricultural investments qualify for 100% foreign ownership without conditions.
 Meanwhile, trading licenses require four international branches and a capital of SAR 10 million.
 Investments in real estate require 25% Saudi ownership.

-Company Formation in Saudi Arabia for GCC-Owned Companies
+Documentation Required for a Foreign Company Formation in Saudi Arabia

 Waagner Biro and Steel: Real-World Example of Successful Expansion into the Saudi Market